 For those of you who know me in real life, you will know that ten years ago, to this very day, I was blue-lighted from the Norfolk and Norwich University Hospital to Charing Cross Hospital in London.
 I had suffered a complete molar pregnancy, persistent trophoblastic disease.
 After a D&C to remove the tumour, the cells that should have formed a baby, these cells grew back; that tumour was malignant.

 Although the NNUH is a fantastic hospital and I received some excellent care from them later into my treatment, Charing Cross is probably the place renowned for its knowledge and treatment of molar pregnancies.

 We were supposed to be heading to London that day anyway.
 Having cancelled holiday plans of interrailing around Europe, some smaller stays within the United Kingdom were planned.
-Mum and Dad were supposed to be seeing the Dreamboats and Petticoats.
+Mum and Dad were supposed to be seeing the Dreamboats and Petticoats musical.
 We would have travelled by train, but instead, I was heading to the capital in an ambulance.

 Back then, I plastered a smile on my face.
 Every time I hit a hurdle, I outwardly remarked that it wasn’t so bad and that things could be worse.
 They continued to get worse… until the only way things could have been worse was with death.

 People tell me I’m lucky to be alive.
 They’re right, and I am.

 People tell me I’m lucky to have my wonderful daughters.
 They’re right, and I am.